Tokyo

 Palace rates vary greatly by season.
 In high season (March-April, October-November), a deluxe room at The Okura Tokyo or Palace Hotel Tokyo starts at 800-1 000 €/night.
 In low season (January-February, July-August), the same room type drops to 450-650 €.
 Fuji-view suites at BELLUSTAR TOKYO or 1 Hotel Tokyo reach 1 500-2 000 €/night in high season, 900-1 200 € in low.

 On-site experiences (spa, private temple visits, cooking classes) add 200-400 € per person.
-A palace spa treatment (90-min massage) costs 180-250 €.
-A private Kyoto day trip by shinkansen with guide (full day) comes to 600-800 € for two people, bookable via concierge.
+A palace spa treatment (90 min massage) costs 180-250 €.
+A private Kyoto visit by shinkansen with guide (full day) comes to 600-800 € for two people, bookable via the concierge.

 • Meals : 150-300 €/day/person (starred included)